gabrielantonyxaviour/monday.com-cliqtrix22/README.md

 *HOW TO USE*

   Step 1: Login to your monday.com organization account as admin.
-Only admins have the permission to add external services to their app.
+Only admins have the permission to add external services to their app.\n
-  Step 2: Install Zoho App in your organization using this link https://auth.monday.com/oauth2/authorize?client_id=22317aeffeaa227e05503f3587f55313&response_type=install
+  Step 2: Install Zoho App in your organization using this link https://auth.monday.com/oauth2/authorize?client_id=22317aeffeaa227e05503f3587f55313&response_type=install \n
   Step 3: After installing the app and with your monday account logged in go to Zoho Cliq and log in your account as admin.
-Only admins have the permission to add external               services in Zoho.
+Only admins have the permission to add external               services in Zoho.\n
-  Step 4: Click on this link to automatically get your extension https://cliq.zoho.com/installapp.do?id=4140 Step 5: After installing the extension, you can use all the services but before that agree to all the permissions by exploring every functionality in the extension.
+  Step 4: Click on this link to automatically get your extension https://cliq.zoho.com/installapp.do?id=4140 \n Step 5: After installing the extension, you can use all the services but before that agree to all the permissions by exploring every functionality in the extension. \n
-  Step 6: Enjoy the experience :)
+  Step 6: Enjoy the experience :) \n

 *CONTACT*
   In case of any difficulties or problems, contact me: gabrielantony56@gmail.com